Toyota Corolla Touring Sports Review 2025: Price, specs & boot space

 The suspension does an excellent job of smoothing out poor surfaces, and it takes a pretty substantial imperfection for it to cause a disturbance in the cabin.
 It makes the Toyota Corolla Touring Sports a comfortable car to travel in and makes long journeys less stressful and tiring.

 The flip side of the softer suspension is that the Toyota Corolla Touring Sports is somewhat less capable than the best in class when it comes to handling.
-It is fair to say though that its performance in this respect is middling compared to its rivals, in normal driving it handles perfectly well, with steering that offers a reasonable degree of feel and a good weight, so the driver feels confident.
+It is fair to say, though, that its performance in this respect is middling compared to its rivals.
+In normal driving, it handles perfectly well, with steering that offers a reasonable degree of feel and a good weight, so the driver feels confident.

 It is only when you start to push on that the Corolla Touring Sports is less willing to corner at speed, and the soft suspension results in a little body roll.
 For most buyers, this will rarely be an issue, but if you want a sporty family estate, the Ford Focus might be the better option for you.

-Even out of town the Corolla Touring Sports can run on electricity up to speeds of 70mph for short periods, which makes up somewhat for the sustained engine drone the CVT gearbox causes when you’re accelerating.
+Even out of town, the Corolla Touring Sports can run on electricity up to speeds of 70mph for short periods, which makes up somewhat for the sustained engine drone the CVT gearbox causes when you’re accelerating.

-Outside of the engines, road noise and wind noise levels are acceptable, with the usual issue that cars riding on larger alloy wheels tend to generate additional tyre noise.
+Larger engine aside, road noise and wind noise levels are acceptable, with the usual issue that cars riding on larger alloy wheels tend to generate additional tyre noise.

 The Toyota Corolla hatchback was awarded five stars when it was crash tested by EuroNCAP in 2019, and those results can also be applied to the Corolla Touring Sports.